AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-19-Keyloggers.md

 ## Why It Matters
 From an attacker's side, keyloggers bypass all encryption because they capture input before it's encrypted.
 It doesn't matter if a site uses HTTPS — the password is captured as you type it, before it ever gets sent.
 They're also effective against 2FA if the attacker logs in fast enough after capturing the credentials.

+From a defender's side, endpoint detection and response (EDR) tools monitor for suspicious keyboard hooking behavior.
+Virtual keyboards (on-screen keyboards) can bypass software keyloggers since no physical keystroke is made.
+Password managers that autofill credentials also help since the password is never actually typed.
+Regular security audits for physical access points are important to catch hardware keyloggers.